Recovering from a disaster

-In the immediate hours following a disaster, Council coordinates the initial welfare and evacuation response for the city.
+In the immediate hours following a disaster, City of Gold Coast coordinates the initial welfare and evacuation response for the city.

 It's a team effort as we partner with community organisations like Lifeline, the Salvation Army, the Adventist Development and Relief Association, St John Ambulance Australia, the Australian Red Cross, St Vincent de Paul Society, RSPCA and the Animal Welfare League to provide initial support to those affected by the disaster.